MARTIMM/martimm.github.io/content-docs/api2/tutorials/builder1.md

 We are now going to make the same window with buttons as we did in the 'Buttons' tutorial with some tweaks added.
 Also, the setup is totally different.

 ## Cambalache
-There is a user interface building program called [Cambalache](https://gitlab.gnome.org/jpu/cambalache) and there are a few blogs [here](https://blogs.gnome.org/xjuan/2024/06/21/new-cambalache-development-release-0-91-1/).
+There is a user interface building program called [Cambalache](https://gitlab.gnome.org/jpu/cambalache)<a href="#notes">¹</a> and there are a few blogs [here](https://blogs.gnome.org/xjuan/2024/06/21/new-cambalache-development-release-0-91-1/).
 This program is able to save an XML file describing the user interface.
 This can be read by the **Gnome::Gtk4::Builder** class.

 The description made for this tutorial is shown below.
 It is plain XML so it is easy to read.

 A few things are important.
 * The id is a name which can be used to get the native object.
 This is done by using e.g. `my Window $w .= new(:build-id<MyWindow>);`.
-Below there are three ids defined for a window and two buttons: `MyWindow`, `HelloButton` and `GoodByeButton`.
+In the XML showed below, there are three ids defined for a window and two buttons: `MyWindow`, `HelloButton` and `GoodByeButton`.
 * Signal information has information about the event name and the name of its handler.
 This name must be the same as the method defined in the class handling the callbacks.
-Below there are four signals defined, one for the **Window** to cleanup code when a `close-request` is fired.
+In the XML, there are four signals defined, one for the **Window** to cleanup code when a `close-request` is fired.
 Two `clicked` events for the **Button**s and a `query-tooltip` event for the first button.

 All other things are handled by the **Builder** to set labels and other properties.